Interactive Brokers Review 2026: Pros & Cons

 It is essential to look at a broker’s reputation before using it to invest in the stock market.

 - Poor user interfaces.
-It takes a while to get used to the user interfaces of IB.
+It takes a while to get used to the IB user interface.
 But after some time, it is straightforward to use.

 - Poor customer service.
 It seems that many people have issues getting help from customer service.
 I cannot comment on that since I have never used their customer service.
-But I know people in Switzerland that did and never had issues with them.
+But I know people in Switzerland who did and have never had issues with them.

 Overall, I am not too worried about these negative comments.
 A lot of them do not seem serious.
 And many commenters seem pissed off at making mistakes with the platform.
 But of course, it would be better if they are fewer negative reviews.